-In order to give thanks to Allah (SWT) and show gratitude for all that He does for us each and every day, we should donate Zakat-ul-Fitr and allow those less fortunate than ourselves to join us in the festivities and celebration of Eid.
+In order to thanks Allah (SWT) and show gratitude for all that He does for us every day, we should donate Zakat-ul-Fitr and allow those less fortunate than ourselves to join us in the festivities and celebration of Eid.

 Eid-ul-Fitr is a time for family, friends, food and festivity; it is a joyous occasion that many Muslims look forward to all year round.

-However, the reality is that so many of our brothers and sisters simply do not have the means necessary to celebrate Eid as we do.
-When every day is a struggle for survival, the festivities of Eid are understandably far from people’s minds.
+However, the reality is that so many of our brothers and sisters simply do not have the necessary means to celebrate Eid as we do.
+When every day is a struggle to survive, the festivities of Eid are understandably far from people’s minds.

-Zakat-ul-Fitr, also known as Fitrana, is a payment which allows those less fortunate to join in with Eid celebrations – just as we do.
+Zakat-ul-Fitr, also known as Fitrana, is a payment which allows those less fortunate to join in with Eid celebrations, just as we do.

-The amount of Zakat-ul-Fitr is based upon the current price of a staple food such as rice or flour for a specified weight.
+The Zakat-ul-Fitr amount is based upon the current price of staple foods such as rice or flour for a specified weight.
 Currently, this means Fitrana is equal to approximately £4 per person.